josephluck/helix/docs/README.md

 # Helix

 Helix provides provides an architecture that allows front-end developers to build robust, predictable, rich client side applications.
-Helix is a thin library that provides the glue between routes, views, state and rendering.
+Helix is a thin library that provides the glue between views, state and rendering.

 Created by Joseph Luck and the good folks at Goodlord.